 - Break a longer interview into separate parts to release at different times

 - Adding sound effects or other audio clips

 - Making edits to correct audio quality

 While there are several quality editing programs available to use to edit your podcasts, we suggest GarageBand or Audacity.
 Both programs are free and easy to learn to use.

 Audacity has an excellent online tutorial that you can access in it’s entirety here.
 Check out this step by step guide from their archives to get started editing your pre-recorded work.
 Once there, check the contents for a number of other helpful tutorials that can get you on your way.
-If you’d like help or coaching we offer podcast editing services that can be personalized to you and your show.
+You can also find our intro guide to cleaning up podcast audio or If you’d like help or consulting we offer podcast editing services that can be personalized to you and your show.

 After you get started, check out the best framework for the actual show.